August 22, 2025

 Modern glass, ocean, and mountain views.
 The Olympic Cauldron and Convention Centre provide sleek, architectural lines.

-Portrait at Jack Poole Plaza with the Olympic Cauldron and harbour behind.
+Portrait at Jack Poole Plaza with Olympic Cauldron and harbour.

 Contemporary, polished city vibes.